 Here, we break the entire concept down into a number of events for discussion:

-Gather employee data
+1. Gather employee data

 You’re going to need both your Human Resources and your Accounting/Payroll departments for this step.
 (And all the other steps.)

 Your HR is vital from the start.
-You need to know how long each employee has worked for the company and what their contract looks like, in order to determine who’s eligible and how much equity compensation they receive.
+Besides basic personal details, you need to know how long each employee has worked for the company and what their contract looks like, in order to determine who’s eligible and how much equity compensation they receive.